ace-ecosystem/ACE/documentation/docs/design/analysis_module.md

 Analysis modules are what make up the core of ACE.
 They contain the custom analysis logic that does most of the work.

+The modules that are part of the base installation are documented [here](../modules/index.md).

 ## Configuration

 An analysis module is defined in the [configuration](configuration.md) settings by sections with the format `[analysis_module_NAME]` where `NAME` is a unique name for the module in the configuration.